Site icon Texas Travel Talk

 • Take Pickleball Lessons

 Pickleball moves your whole body.
-I recently took a short lesson when I visited Dripping Springs.
+I recently took a short lesson during my visit to Dripping Springs.
 Yep, this is me – all 62 years.
 I had no idea how fun and popular this sport was.
 And it’s for everyone – young and old.
-It’s easy to learn & play, and you get tons of exercise.
+It’s easy to learn and play, and you get a ton of exercise.

-Pickleball can be played indoors or out.
-I don’t know any place that offers it other than the place I went to last year.
+Pickleball can be played indoors or outdoors.
+I don’t know of any other place that offers it, except for the one I visited last year.
 Dreamland is an indoor-outdoor sporting facility on 86 acres in beautiful Dripping Springs.
 Not only do they have an outstanding pickleball outdoor court, but they also offer live music, art, games, and food, and an adult-only bar that has beer, wine, and spirits.
 Dripping Springs is located near Austin in the scenic Texas Hill Country.

 Be sure to look up pickleball wherever you go.